 What Should I Do Instead of Using a Bluetooth Headset?

 First of all, most wired headsets are not much better for you as they can act as a bit of an antenna for EMF radiation and allow it to from your device to your brain more quickly.
 On top of that, many headsets themselves give off a form of EMF radiation and are not safe for extended use.

-In my experience, the safest thing you can do, when the situation allows, is just use the speaker phone function of your phone.
-This allows you to keep good distance from your device, and your not subjecting your brain or organs to close proximity EMF radiation.
+In my experience, the safest thing you can do, when the situation allows, is just use the speakerphone function of your phone.
+This allows you to keep a good distance from your device, and you’re not subjecting your brain or organs to close proximity EMF radiation.